Pitot-Static Errors

 Vertical Speed Anomalies

-A vertical speed indicator showing zero climb or descent rate, while the aircraft is clearly changing altitude, can signal a blockage or an error in the static port.
+A vertical speed indicator showing zero while the aircraft clearly climbs or descends points to static system problems.

 Mitigating Pitot-Static Errors